Belief Dynamics Reveal the Dual Nature of In-Context Learning and Activation Steering: Belief Dynamics Model of ICL and Steering

 \subsection{Context is evidence: dynamics of in-context learning}

 The likelihood term captures the relative evidence for $c$ vs. $c'$ from $N$ in-context examples.
 To model the log-likelihood, we follow \citet{goodman2008rational} by assuming a concept's log-likelihood declines proportionally to the number of labels that \textit{do not} correspond to the expected labels for the concept.
-Denoting $l_i$ as the label for in-context example $i$ and $y_i^{(c)}$ as the concept-consistent label, we write:
+Denoting $l_i$ as the label for in-context example $i$ and $y_i^{(c)}$ as the concept-consistent label (i.e. the behavior $y_i$ that is consistent with a concept $c$ rather than $c'$), we write:

 In our experiments, all labels will correspond to $c$, and hence $\log p(x|c) = 0$ and $\log p(x|c') \propto -N$.
 Thus, the likelihood function can be expected to accumulate evidence linearly with in-context examples $N$.
 However, previous work has observed that the log-probability of next-token predictions scales as a power law with context size~\citep{anil2024msj, liu2024llms, park2025iclr}.
 To account for this scaling, we follow \citet{wurgaft2025InContext} and model evidence accumulation as \textit{sub-linear} by multiplying the log-likelihood by a discount factor $\tau(N)$.
 Under power-law growth of likelihood, we can show $\tau(N) = N^{-\alpha}$ and hence log-Bayes factor scales with context-size as $\log \frac{p(x|c)}{p(x|c')} \propto N^{1-\alpha}$ (see App.~\ref{app:derivations}).
 Then, assuming a direct mapping between the concept-consistent label $y^{(c)}$ and the concept $c$, the model's probability for a concept-consistent answer is simply $p(c|x)$, yielding the following expression: